nesettle/legym/doc/activities.md

 For the second example, we attempts to search for activity whose name contains "综训馆".
 Yes, we are ok with abbreviation, as long as it is a substring of full name.

 For the third example, we specifies both name and state at the same time, indicating you can apply several rules to personalize your searching.

+> I found activity state specification is a little inconvenient now - you need to import an extra and long class `legym.activity.ActivityState`, so we may delete this class afterwards and instead specify state with `str` like "signed" and "available".